v-h-gn/lectures/published/cs302/slides.md

 - One med length GPT-5 query can use up to 40 Watt-hours (around 34.4168 kcal) [1]

 <br> *_8% of the brain's daily energy budget on a single query_.*

-We can be even more efficient than neurons if we go on the scale of molecules.

 <AdmonitionType title="Energy in terms of PhD Students" type="tip" width="300px" custom="text-lg" v-drag="[68,396,816,91]">
 Assuming 2000 kcal a day and 10 MWh annual US household expenditure, training a 24 year old PhD student takes about <b>260 MWh</b>, compare that to 50000 MWh for GPT-5.
 [2]